rprobinson/MediPi/MediPiConcentrator/README.md

 ##Software
-This is an implementation of a Telehealth host/concentrator system (It is intended to be used in with the MediPi Patient implementation which is published alongside this GitHub account).
+This is an implementation of a Telehealth host/concentrator system (It is intended to be used in with the MediPi Patient implementation which is published in this GitHub repository).
 It has been developed to be flexible and extensible.

-This project started as a demonstration of a general telehealth system but with clinical involvement from a Hertfordshire Community NHS Trust, it has been developed into a Heart Failure implementation.
 The project is written using Java Spring Boot, Hibernate, Postgres Database

-It is intended to be used in with the MediPi Patient implementation which is published alongside this GitHub account
+It is intended to be used with the MediPi Patient implementation which is published in this GitHub repoisitory

 Functionality:

 * Exposes MediPi Patient side APIs:
 	* Data upload from MediPi Patient Devices: This accepts measurement data from the MediPi Patient device
 	* Data Downloadable List request: This returns a list of patient and hardware updates
-	* Patient Downloadable entities: This returns signed patient messges/Alerts from the clinical system available to the MediPi patient software
+	* Patient Downloadable entities: This returns signed patient messages/alerts from the clinical system to specific MediPi patient devices.
 	* Hardware Downloadable entites (for future dev): This allows MediPi Patient Software to download scripts for execution on the MediPi Patient Device to upload softweare entities.
 The scripts are either for the specific MediPi Patient device or for all Devices.
-Needs to be renamed to "software downloads"
 * Exposes Clinical Application side APIs
 	* Request Patient Data: Allows Clinical systems to request patient data by patient groups and date
-	* Request Patient Certificate: Allows Clinical systems to request PEMs for patients in order to encrypt messages for them
+	* Request Patient Certificate: Allows Clinical systems to request PEMs for patients in order to encrypt direct messages/alerts for them

-Instructions to update configuration files

-Copy config directory to an external location e.g. C:\MediPiConcentrator\ (for windows machine) or /home/{user}/MediPiConcentrator (Linux based)
-Open command prompt which is capable of executing .sh file.
-(Git bash if you are on windows.
-Terminal on linux installation is capable of executing sh files)
-Go to config directory location on command prompt e.g. C:\MediPiConcentrator\config or /home/{user}/MediPiConcentrator/config Execute setup-all-configurations.sh "{config-directory-location}" as './set-all-configurations.sh "C:/config"' or './set-all-configurations.sh "/home/{user}/config"'.
-This will replace all the relative paths in properties and guides files of the configuration.
-The user name and password will need to be udated for the postgres DB.

 ## Postgres DB
 The Concentrator uses an instance of Postgres (v9.4.8).
 The data is stored in an extensible manner, meaning that individual datapoints are stored in the recording_device_data table with their timestamp against their attributes in recording_device_attributes table.
 Many devices will record more than one datatype per reading (finger oximeters typically record heartrate and SpO2 levels) and this would result in 2 records on the recording_device_data table against 2 separate attributes on the recording_device_attribute table.
 The 2 data records are linkable via their timestamps.
 The design of the database in this manner means that any measurement device with any number of datatypes which it is capable of recording can be accomodated without any structural DB changes.

 The published SQL dump of the database gives the structure and some data examples.
-Note this is a pg_dump file and will require to be restored from the command line using pg_dump
+Note this is a pg_dump file and will require to be restored from the command line using pg_restore

 ![Database Structure Document](https://github.com/rprobinson/MediPi/files/487667/Database_view.pdf)